Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Experiments and Results

-As Table~\ref{tab:cha_result} illustrates\footnote{The results of the entire challenge set are shown in Appendix~\ref{app:all_challenge}.}, the LPS model is extremely good at transforming word forms to a lemma and a high frequency sense number, but this strategy does not fare well on the challenge set.
+Table~\ref{tab:cha_result} shows some challenge set examples of unknown concept predictions for the three different parsing models (the results of the entire challenge set are shown in Appendix~\ref{app:all_challenge}).
+As we have seen before, the \textbf{LPS-parser} is extremely good at transforming word forms to a lemma and a high frequency sense number, but this strategy does not fare well on the challenge set.
 In fact, it makes severe mistakes, predicting \emph{thrush} (the infection) instead of \emph{thrush} (the bird), or \emph{Micky Mantle} (the baseball player) rather than \emph{mantle} (the garment).
 However, there were several cases where the LPS-parser had a "lucky strike", when it picked the second sense for a lemma which happened to be correct.
-A case in point is \emph{Hungarian} (the language), where the LPS picked the second sense, perhaps because most languages in WordNet happen to be assigned the second sense (the first sense is usually the inhabitant of a country).
+A case in point is \emph{Hungarian} (the language), where the LPS-parser picked the second sense, perhaps because most languages in WordNet happen to be assigned the second sense (the first sense is usually the inhabitant of a country).

+Most interestingly, in analogy with recent approaches to image classification \cite{mukherjee,makingbettermistakes}, the \textbf{TAX-parser} "makes the best mistakes", as it often predicted concepts similar to the unknowns.
+Table~\ref{tab:cha_result} shows some intriguing examples.
+For instance, when given the sentence "Jennifer cooked the bass in a steamer", it predicts \emph{refrigerator} which is close in meaning to \emph{steamer} (the cooking utensil sense) as they are both appliances.
+For the sentence "The soldier was shot in the calf", it predicts \emph{cheek} (human face) which is close in meaning to \emph{calf} (part of a human leg) as they are both body parts.
+And for the sentence "The woman wore a short black mantle", it predicts \emph{coat} which is close in meaning to \emph{mantle} (a sleeveless garment) as they are both pieces of clothing.

-Most interestingly, in analogy with recent approaches to image classification \cite{mukherjee,makingbettermistakes}, the TAX-parser "makes the best mistakes", as it often predicted concepts similar to the unknowns.
-Table~\ref{tab:cha_result} shows some intriguing examples, e.g., \emph{microwave} (the kitchen appliance sense) instead of \emph{steamer} (the cooking utensil sense), or \emph{arm} (human limb) instead of \emph{calf} (part of a human leg).
-It makes mistakes, but less drastic than the mistakes made by the LPS-parser, because it will attempt to find a concept that is close in meaning (exploiting the contextual understanding of the pre-trained language model) rather than copying a lemma from the textual input to output meaning, as the LPS-parser seems to be doing.
+In other words, the TAX-parser makes mistakes, but less drastic than the mistakes made by the LPS-parser, because it will attempt to find a concept that is close in meaning (exploiting the contextual understanding of the pre-trained language model) rather than copying a lemma from the textual input to output meaning, as the LPS-parser seems to be doing.